“It’s not a good idea” Etekamba said shaking his head.

 He didn’t realize that he had been conversing with himself all along and all those who sat in the J5 bus near him overheard the conversation and kept wondering if they were safe with him inside the bus.

 Eidma and Etekamba met at uni.
-They became close buddies and over time their relationship metamorphosed into something special.
+They became close buddies and over time the relationship metamorphosed into something special.
 Their attachment towards each other grew in weight and volume.
 They wanted to cement it further by making commitments to themselves in the presence of witnesses.
-After graduation, they went for their national service in different states.
+After graduation, they went to do their national service in different states.
 After the national service they reconvened at Zamfara State.
 The idea was to explore how to take things further in their relationship.
 Etekamba was making a few trips to Monrovia and Abidjan, making some new contacts and developing a business plan.
 Nothing had materialized yet.
 He didn’t have a house, he was perching with friends here and there.
 He didn’t have a stable source of income.
 What the future held in store for him, he did not know, but he was courageous enough to face it squarely.
 What the future held in store for them, none of them knew.
 They did not have any crystal glass to peer into the future.
 Would Etekamba be like the proverbial young man who went to visit the local fortune teller and the cowries were cast with the tortoise.
 If the tortoise went right, it meant bright future and if the tortoise went left, it meant bleak future.
 All eyes were fastened on the tortoise.
 As slow as ever the tortoise crawled as if to go right then turned and started heading left and the young man grabbed the tortoise and turned it around to head right.
 The fortune teller was shocked.
 He said in over his fifteen years of being a diviner, he has never seen such a scenario play out.
 Would Etekamba do the same, take his own destiny into his own hands now?

 Edima on the other hand was a successful business lady.
-She had made quite a fortune from her business dealings in the past.
-She was willing to lend Etekamba some money to enable him marry her but not money for Etekamba to invest in his business that would generate income to make Etekamba take care of their supposed home that they intended to build.
+She had made quite a fortune from her dealings in the past.
+She was willing to lend Etekamba some money to enable him marry her but not money for Etekamba to invest in his business that would generate income to make Etekamba take care of their new home that they intended to build.

-“No, No, no, no it’s not a good idea” Etekamba yelled in the J5 bus and the driver slowed the car to a halt.
+“No, no, no, no it’s not a good idea” Etekamba yelled in the J5 bus and the driver slowed the car to a halt.